 You can walk into many properties across the world and find that once you have crossed its lobby, traveled up its elevator and opened the door to your room (or even before then), everything is pretty much the same.
-There is not anything particularly distinctive or memorable about your experience.
+There is nothing particularly distinctive or memorable about your experience.

 The realities of today’s hospitality industry — intense competition, distinct segments, similar strategies and shared opportunities for technological growth — have made it essential for properties to rise above all of the noise and stand apart from its competition.

-At the 15th annual Executive Vendor Summit, Michael Levie, CHTP, the COO of citizenM Hotels and HFTP Global board vice president, presented a thoughtful strategy coined the “Blue Ocean Shift,” which moves the organization from the standpoint of market competing to that of market creating.
-The event was held February 26 – March 1, 2019 in Austin, Texas and was hosted by Hospitality Upgrade in partnership with HFTP.
+At the 15th annual Executive Vendor Summit, Michael Levie, CHTP, COO of citizenM Hotels and HFTP Global board vice president, presented a thoughtful strategy coined the “Blue Ocean Shift,” which stands to move the organization from the standpoint of market competing to that of market creating.
+The summit was held February 26 – March 1, 2019 in Austin, Texas and was hosted by Hospitality Upgrade in partnership with HFTP.

 The concept is this: Differentiate your product and make your competition irrelevant.
 You can do this in many ways, and you do not need to expend a great deal of money to do so.
-First and foremost, it requires you to change perspective.
-Think of the way you have been doing business as a two-legged stool: You built your foundation on two legs, one being “content” and the other being “process,” but it is not sturdy.
+First and foremost, it requires a change in perspective.
+Think of the way you have been doing business as a two-legged stool: You built your foundation on two legs, one being “content” and the other being “process,” but it is not sturdy on two legs.
 You need another leg: “context.”
 These three legs work together to create balance and keep the stool upright.